 Since joining Hasbro in 2000 and taking on the role of CEO in 2008, Mr. Goldner has been instrumental in transforming Hasbro from a traditional toy & game company to a branded-play company.
 In recognition of this dynamic transformation, Mr. Goldner was named the 2008 CEO of the Year by Marketwatch.

 Today, Hasbro provides children and families around the world a wide-range of immersive offerings - toys and games, entertainment, digital games and lifestyle products - based on Hasbro's beloved brands.

-In support of this branded play strategy, Mr. Goldner spearheaded the formation of a 50-50 joint venture with Discovery Communications to create The Hub, a new television network for kids and their families that launched on 10-10-10.
+In support of this branded play strategy, Mr. Goldner spearheaded the formation of a joint venture with Discovery Communications to create a television network for kids and their families, today this is known as Discovery Family.
 He has actively led Hasbro's entry in movies, orchestrating major deals with Paramount Pictures, DreamWorks Pictures, Sony and Universal Studios to create motion pictures based on some of the Company's best-known brands.
 He serves as an Executive Producer on many of these films, including the box office powerhouse TRANSFORMERS franchise.